CityofPortland/pbot-federated-apps/services/support/src/pages/requests.md

 # Request Submission

-## Multiple / Don’t Know

-If you aren’t sure where to start with submitting your request, use the form below and we will help route it to the right place.

-<a href="#" class="feedback-button">Submit a support request</a>
+## Project Support

-## Data Issue
+#### Data Issue

-A problem identified with the way data is defined, collected, accessed, managed, or used throughout its lifecycle.
-Reporting data issues does not require Division Manager or Group Director authorization.
+A problem identified with the way data is defined, collected, accessed, managed, or used throughout its lifecycle. **Reporting data issues does not require Division Manager or Group Director authorization.**

-<a href="#" class="feedback-button">Submit a support request</a>

-## Existing Technology Enhancement
+#### Existing Technology Enhancement

 An enhancement request for existing Technology at PBOT (like Maximo, Amanda, PUDL, eBuilder, or GIS).

+#### New Technology Request

+An idea for something that you don’t think is covered by our existing applications.

+#### Performance Support

+Support for designing and refining performance metrics and program evaluation strategies.

+#### Process Support

+Support for developing or redesigning business processes including process discovery, mapping, improvement, and optimization.

+*If you aren’t sure where to start with submitting your request, use the form below and we will help route it to the right place.*

-<a href="#" class="feedback-button">Submit a support request</a>
+<a href="#" class="feedback-button">Submit your request</a>

 ## General Support